Pietro222222/terminal_image_format/readme.md

 ####################################
 ```
 <br>
-NOTE: Pixel Color and Number of Pixels can be place as much as you can. example:
+NOTE: Pixel Color and Number of Pixels can be place as much as you want. example:

 ```
 2E 54 49 46 20 0A 60 0F 5B 0F